Croxy/resume/README.md

 Welcome to my resume project!
 I hope you like it!

-The current iteration is a working prototype for a web application I plan on building to help create/edit resumes online.
+The current iteration is a working prototype (front-end only) for a web application I plan on building to help create/edit resumes online.

 This idea came about when I wanted to update my resume but but specify it in JSON.